Shopify/quilt/packages/dates/README.md

 ### `parseDateString`

-Takes in a date string and an optional time zone parameter.
-Returns a date string with the format '2018-05-28T12:30:00+00:00' (yyyy-mm-ddThh:mm:ss+00:00, where '+00:00' represents the time zone offset)
+Takes in a date string and an optional time zone string parameter.
+Returns a date object with the format '2018-05-28T12:30:00+00:00' (yyyy-mm-ddThh:mm:ss+00:00, where '+00:00' represents the time zone offset)

 ```ts
 import {parseDateString} from '@shopify/dates';